MENTAL WELL-BEING DURING ISOLATION

 ABOUT

-This applied research examines human adaptation to required isolation and confinement (IC) by integrating biophilic design, biotechnology, and environmental psychology.
-It focuses on the human sensory systems, exploring how whole environments or their individual elements can influence perception and enhance well-being and resilience.
+This translational research examines human adaptation to prolonged and required isolation and confinement (PRIC) by integrating biophilic design, biotechnology, and environmental psychology.
+It focuses on the human sensory systems, exploring how whole environments or their individual elements can influence perception and enhance mental well-being and resilience.

 RESEARCH